 Please note: Past performance is not a reliable indicator of the future performance of a fund.
 Investments in securities entail risks in addition to the opportunities presented here.
 The value of units and their earnings can rise and fall.
 Changes in exchange rates can also have a positive or negative effect on the value of an investment.
 For this reason, you may receive less than your originally invested amount when you redeem your units.
-Persons who are interested in purchasing units in investment funds are advised to read the current fund prospectus(es) and the Information for Investors pursuant to § 21 AIFMG, especially the risk notices they contain, before making an investment duction.
-If the fund currency is different than the investor's home currency, changes in the relevant exchange rate can positively influence the value of the investor's home currency.
+Persons who are interested in purchasing units in investment funds are advised to read the current fund prospectus(es) and the Information for Investors pursuant to § 21 AIFMG, especially the risk notices they contain, before making an investment decision.
+If the fund currency is different than the investor's home currency, changes in the relevant exchange rate can positively or negatively influence the value of the investment and the amount of the costs associated with the fund in the home currency.